Öxarfjörður: Tourism

 In the area is Jökulsárgljúfur, a former National Park prior to incorporation into the larger Vatnajökull National Park.
 It is located on the west bank of the glacial river Jökulsá á Fjöllum, and extends 30 km northwards from Dettifoss waterfall, covering 120 km^{2}.
 Dettifoss is Europe's most powerful waterfall with an annual mean flow rate of 193 m³ per second.
 Further upstream are Hljóðaklettar /is/ (Echo Rocks), which are a row of craters featuring basalt columns.
 In the northern part of the National Park lies Ásbyrgi, a horseshoe-shaped depression, and the main campsite.

 There is one scheduled bus connecting the area with Akureyri, the only town with more than 10,000 citizens and an airport in northern Iceland.

 Education

-There is a school in Öxarfjörður called Lundur or Öxarfjardarskóli this is the only school and but is has very few children (around 40 at the time 2025) it is connected to the kindergarten, it is 30 minutes from the main town (Kópasker) and the kids are driven there by bus every morning at 7:30 and at 15:40 back home after school ends.
+There is a school in Öxarfjörður called Lundur or Öxarfjardarskóli this is the only school but it has very few children (around 40 at the time 2025) it is connected to the kindergarten, it is 30 minutes from the main town (Kópasker) and the kids are driven there by bus every morning at 7:30 and at 15:40 back home after school ends.
 The school is from 8:00 to 15:10.